 000-099 Developmental courses.
 Developmental courses are designed to raise the level of basic skills so that students can perform satisfactorily in college level courses.
-These courses do not count toward fulfilling the sixty-four hour graduation requirement (for degrees and certificates); however, they can be used for athletic eligibility requirements and some financial aid requirements.
+These courses do not count toward fulfilling the sixty-four hour graduation requirement; however, they can be used for athletic eligibility requirements and some financial aid requirements.

 100-299 Credit courses.
-Credit courses are those courses that meet degree and certificate requirements.
+Credit courses are those courses that meet degree requirements.
 Course prerequisites should be noted and adhered to for student success.